 To figure out how to allocate your landscape dollars, start by picking the brain of a pro.
 Even if you have a naturally green thumb, a trained professional can save you from wasting money on wrongheaded ideas and open your eyes to possibilities you haven’t considered.
-There are various types of landscape pros, and their expertise is priced accordingly.
+There are various types of landscape pros:

-If your yard has major issues or you have grand ambitions, consider hiring a certified landscape architect to design a comprehensive plan that includes such things as irrigation, lighting, architectural features, soil conditioning, and, of course, the growing stuff.
+Certified landscape architect.
+A good choice if your yard has major issues or you have grand ambitions.
+He can design a comprehensive plan that includes such things as irrigation, lighting, architectural features, soil conditioning, and, of course, the growing stuff.
 A verbal consultation costs about $100-$150; a detailed plan can run from $300 to $2,500.
 The American Society of Landscape Architects offers a state-by-state “firm finder” on its website.

 Before you get any dirt under your nails — or hire someone to get dirty — you need to make two lists: a) what you want and b) what your property needs.
 These aren’t necessarily mutually exclusive, but the exercise is important for setting priorities.
 It would be folly to spend big bucks on an outdoor kitchen before resolving potentially disastrous issues such as a diseased tree or drainage problems.